 The Term Funding Facility (TFF) was established in March 2020 by the Reserve Bank of Australia (RBA) as part of a comprehensive policy package to support the Australian economy in the face of economic and financial disruptions resulting from the COVID-19 pandemic.
-The TFF provides a source of low-cost funding for the banking system, with funding available for three year terms at a fixed interest rate of 0.25 per cent.
+The TFF provides a source of low-cost funding for the banking system, with funding available for three year terms at a fixed interest rate of 0.10 - 0.25 per cent (2022: 0.25 per cent).
 The TFF borrowings are secured by senior securities issued by QPCU Heroes Trust No. 1, see Note 4.5.